lethalmonk6/OSM-Mini-Link/README.md

 The overall dimensions of the case are 250mm x 200mm x 50.8mm

 The top panel layout is the 6GAWD layout by jonyfraze, condensed to fit within the case dimensions and modified to use all 24mm buttons.
+Sitong ST-LP Low Profile buttons were used, other buttons were not tested and may not fit.

 The Link Holder Knub is adapted from https://github.com/BolSadguy/Link-Holder-2.0.
 It should be printed in SLA Resin for strength.